 I used to dream of being a famous songwriter and a New York Times Bestselling Author.
 Since my little Liam came into the world, my heart and dreams have changed in so many ways.
 I no longer dream of fame and fortune, I long to see my son reach his God-given potential.
 Follow his dreams.
 To learn to care about other people.
-To hear “I love you” from his parents every day.
-For him to know what a gift from God he was and is.
+To hear “I love you” from his parents every single day.
+For him to know what a gift from God he was and IS.
 Charlotte Pearson said, “Motherhood: The most exhausting, emotional, rewarding and life-enhancing journey a woman can take.”

 Sometimes when we are constantly changing diapers, washing adorable baby clothes, picking up mountains of toys, washing sippy cups with animal crackers stuffed in the straw, and doing other tasks that seem mundane to the world – we need to be reminded that mothering DOES matter.